kinshuk-644/ping_pong_game/README.md

 3. Move the rods using **A** (move left) and **D** (move right).

-4. The rod which loses control of the ball lose the game and the winner along with score and maximum score is displayed.
+4. The rod which loses control of the ball lose the game and the winner along with score and **maximum score is displayed**.

 # **Screenshots of the game:** <br/> <br/>